 The editorial team welcome comments on articles published in CDI in the form of letters to the Editor.
-Letters should normally be less than 500 words, include no more than a single chart and less than six references.
+Editorials on a particular topic may be commissioned at the discretion of the Editor.
+Letters should normally be less than 500 words, while the length of editorials will be negotiated.
+Letters and editorials should include no more than a single chart and less than six references.

 Short reports may be submitted for peer review or for publication without peer review, depending on the content.
 Articles of particular relevance for rapid dissemination (such as timely outbreak reports) may be fast-tracked for early release prior to the next issue of CDI.
 Please discuss your requirements with the editorial team.
 Short reports may include an abstract.
 Types of short reports include: